-Insufficient number of latrines for girls at temporary learning classrooms in Rakhine and while this is implemented by Education partners and monitored by EiE for the past few years, this year the WASH Cluster in agreement with Education will report on WASH in TLS.
+There are insufficient number of latrines for girls at temporary learning classrooms in Rakhine and while this is implemented by education partners and monitored by EiE for the past few years, this year the WASH cluster in agreement with education will report on WASH in TLS.

-In Kachin and Northern Shan. the lack of sufficient hygienic products, such as soap and sanitary napkins for IDPs, is an issue.
-Lack of space limits the number of latrines for women and girls is insufficient to cover their needs and it further increases the risk of women and girls experiencing GBV.
+In Kachin and Northern Shan, the lack of sufficient hygienic products, such as soap and sanitary napkins for IDPs, is an issue.
+Lack of space limits the number of latrines for women and girls which are insufficient to cover the needs which further increases the risk of women and girls experiencing GBV.